ghidoz/danieleghidoli.it/src/data/post/adventure-digital-nomad-latin-america-wifitribe.md

 title: "My one-year adventure as a Digital Nomad in Latin America is about to start!"
 publishDate: 2018-03-24T15:27:52.000Z
 excerpt: "So many goodbyes during the last week!
 After two years in Barcelona, in a few days I'm leaving for a one-way trip to Quito, Ecuador...."
-category: "south-america"
+category: "Latin America"
 tags:
-  - "remote-work"
+  - "remote work"
-  - "wifitribe"
+  - "WifiTribe"
 image: "~/assets/images/latin-america.jpg"
 ---